-The event brought two couples from very different backgrounds (along with their families and friends) to get married in Grizedale Forest.
-Each couple used ceremonies of their own devising and then went on to celebrate the weddings together.
-They were entertained in the evening by a wide mix of material from family and friends and from favorite performers and contemporary artists.
+This ambitious event brought two couples from very different backgrounds (along with their families and friends) to get married outside, in Grizedale Forest.
+Each couple created ceremonies of their own devising and then went on to celebrate the weddings together in the evening.
+They were entertained by a wide mix of material from family and friends and from favourite performers and contemporary artists arranged by Grizedale Arts.

-The event was strange and compelling and was received very differently by each of the couples.
-Kerry Stewart's work 'Crow' became an all time highlight of the Grizedale programme with a man sized crow performing a mating ritual to the strains of Paul Mccartney's 'Mull of Kintyre' an event that bonded the entire disparate audience for a brief moment of bonding.
+Kerry Stewart's work 'Crow' became an enduring highlight of the Grizedale programme - with writer Jonathan Griffin citing it as his all-time 'art highlight'.
+At the climax of the boozy reception, onto the dance floor came a man-sized crow performing a lascivious mating ritual to the strains of Paul McCartney's 'Mull of Kintyre', bonding the entire disparate audience for a brief moment.